TacticalMetaphysics/Lisien/_sources/index.rst.txt

 ..
-LiSE documentation master file, created by sphinx-quickstart on Mon Feb 19 13:37:28 2018.
+Lisien documentation master file, created by sphinx-quickstart on Mon Feb 19 13:37:28 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to LiSE's documentation!
+Welcome to Lisien's documentation!
 ================================

 .. toctree::